Profile

-I was born in 1967 in Vilanova i la Geltrú, 30 miles south of Barcelona.
+I was born in Vilanova i la Geltrú in 1967, 30 miles south of Barcelona.

 In 1979, while still a schoolboy, I started writing in my town’s local newspaper.
 Later on, I graduated in Journalism at the Autonomous University of Barcelona.

-Nowadays I work as a columnist and leader writer for La Vanguardia daily newspaper in Barcelona and for the magazines Esguard and Serra d’Or.
-I also contribute to debates on radio station RAC1 and on television channels 8TV and TV3.
+Nowadays I work as a columnist and leader writer for La Vanguardia daily newspaper in Barcelona and for the cultural magazine Serra d’Or, and the digital newspaper Nació Digital.
+I also contribute to analysis programs on radio station RAC1.

-I combine my work as a journalist with lecturing Journalism at the Blanquerna School of Communication, part of the Ramon Llull University in Barcelona.
+I combine my work as a journalist with lecturing Journalism at the Blanquerna School of Communication and International Relations, part of the Ramon Llull University in Barcelona.

 During my career I have worked as a political correspondent, chief commentator and columnist for Avui newspaper and as a feature writer for El Observador and El Mundo de Cataluña.
 For two years, I was also editor of the monthly magazine Cultura, published by the Department of Culture of the Generalitat, the Catalan government.
 Since 1989, I have been following the ups-and-downs of Catalan and Spanish politics and those of their main figures.